Hixon, Wisconsin

 Hixon is a town in Clark County in the U.S. state of Wisconsin.
-The population was 740 at the 2000 census.
+The population was 902 at the 2020 census.
 Most of the village of Withee, most of the city of Owen, and the ghost town of Clark are located in Hixon.

 Geography

 Much of Hixon's terrain is fairly flat with heavy soil.
 Family dairy farms like this are becoming fewer.

-According to the United States Census Bureau, the town has a total area of 33.7 square miles (87.4 km^{2}), of which, 33.3 square miles (86.4 km^{2}) of it is land and 0.4 square miles (1.0 km^{2}) of it (1.13%) is water.
-The Black river cuts across the west side of Hixon.
+According to the United States Census Bureau, the town has a total area of 33.7 square miles (87.4 km^{2}), of which 33.3 square miles (86.4 km^{2}) is land and 0.4 square mile (1.0 km^{2}) (1.13%) is water.
+The Black River cuts across the west side of Hixon.

 Except for stream cuts, Hixon's terrain is fairly flat.
 The soil is mostly Colby silt loam, weathered from the drift left by a glacier so long ago that erosion has mostly levelled it.
 Beneath the drift, the bedrock is volcanic schists and hornblende in the north of Hixon - Mount Simon sandstone in the south.

 History

-The six mile square that would become Hixon was first surveyed in the summer of 1847 by a crew working for the U.S. government.
+The outline of the six mile square that would become Hixon was first surveyed in the summer of 1847 by a crew working for the U.S. government.
 Then in late 1853 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The Surface of this Township is generally level except a small portion near the Margin of Black River.
 The Soil is mostly second rate.
 The Timber is principally White Pine of good quality and valuable for lumber.

 There are Several large Swamp in the Township most of which are unfit for cultivation.
 The Township is well watered with numerous Small Streams.
 Black River Enter this Township in Section 5 and runs through it in Southerly direction until it leaves the Township in Section 32 the banks of which are generally high water from 1 to 2 feet deep and averaging about 150 links in width.
 It is well adapted to logging purposes.
 There are no Settlers in the Township.

 An 1873 map of Clark County showed an early town of Hixon encompassing many 6-mile squares in the county's northwest corner, which then included the southern twelve miles of what is now Taylor County.
 No signs of development were marked on the 6-mile square which is modern Hixon, in contrast to the area around Neillsville, which had roads reaching out from a settlement grid.
 The nearest road to modern Hixon was the one wagon road that ran up through the center of the county, ending two miles north of Longwood.
 The town was named for Gideon C. Hixon, a lumber executive from La Crosse.